-The existing Morgan PPS.3 site is located approximately 9.4km to the southwest of the Robertstown Township, and is situated within a generally flat landscape.
+The existing Morgan PPS.4 site is located approximately 2.9km to the north of the Robertstown Township, and situated within terrain of minor variation, though land further to the west features linear north-south ranges which provide a visual backdrop to the lower plains in this locality.
 The entirety of land surrounding the site is used for rural purposes and generally comprises large allotments supporting very little built form and isolated clusters of remnant vegetation.
 Residential land uses are predominately limited to those within the Robertstown Township, with the exception of scattered dwellings associated with larger rural landholdings.
-The nearest identified community land use is the Geranium Plains Lutheran Church located approximately 1.1km south along Junction Road, while the nearest existing residence is located approximately 950km to the south east (measured from the nearest boundary of the proposed development).
+The nearest identified residences (beyond the subject land) are located approximately 420m to the east, 230m to the south and 660m to the southwest of the site, respectively (measured from the nearest boundary of the proposed development).
+The existing pumping station and proposed development location with relation to the nearest identified points of interest is outlined in Figure 2.